 A researcher focusing on social factors, including the urban environment, that determine the health of the population.
 He has led projects in the USA, Spain and Europe.

 He has a special interest in knowledge transfer and has collaborated with numerous international and national media.

 He is a digital optimist obsessed with improving people’s lives through words.
 He is a biologist and philologist by training.
 But since his vocation for research went awry while he was doing his doctorate in Buenos Aires with B chromosomes, he has always worked as a science journalist.

-He now heads Unidad Editorial’s Health Area, which includes headers such as El Mundo, Diario Médico, Cuídate plus and Correo Farmacéutico.
+Until 2023, he headed the Health Area of Unidad Editorial, which includes headers such as El Mundo, Diario Médico, Cuídate plus and Correo Farmacéutico.
 He is now Director of Communications at Farmaindustria España.

 Freelance science journalist.
 He specialised in the history of science at Harvard University and MIT.
 In 2015-16 he was a Knight Science Journalism Fellow at MIT.
 He is a board member of the World Federation of Science Journalists.
 He writes about science, culture and technology in media such as Agencia SINC (Spain), La Nación (Argentina), Le Monde Diplomatique, elDiarioAr (Argentina), Tec Review (Mexico), among other publications.
 He was science editor of the newspapers Página/12, Crítica de la Argentina and Muy Interesante Argentina, as well as sub-editor of the magazine Ñ (Clarín).